Solar · Incentives · 2026 · 22 States

 What solar incentives are available in 2026?

-Every U.S. homeowner qualifies for the 30% federal ITC on residential solar installed through 2032.
+Every U.S. no longer qualifies for the federal §25D credit on a 2026 purchase (it expired December 31, 2025); a lease or PPA may still capture 30% via §48E.
 On top of that, 10+ states offer state income tax credits (Arizona 25%, New York 25%, Massachusetts 15%, New Mexico 10%, South Carolina 25%).
 Many states exempt solar equipment from sales tax and property tax assessment increases.
 Several active SREC markets pay ongoing production income — NJ, MA, IL, MD, PA, OH, CT, and others.
 Use the calculator above for your state's complete picture.

-Can I stack the federal ITC with state incentives?
+Can I stack state and federal solar incentives?

 What is an SREC and how do I sell one?